 the warden shall hear the application for the mining lease in open court on a day appointed by the warden and may give any person who has lodged such a notice of objection an opportunity to be heard.

+(4a) If the application for the mining lease is accompanied by the documentation referred to in section 74(1)(ca)(ii), the warden shall not hear the application unless —

+(a) the warden has received a copy of the section 74A report in relation to the application; and

+(b) the section 74A report states that there is significant mineralisation in, on or under the land to which the application relates.

 (5) The warden shall as soon as practicable after the hearing of the application forward to the Minister for the Minister’s consideration —

 (a) the notes of evidence;